-This course is comprised of ten articles, divided into three sections.
+This intermediate course is comprised of ten articles, divided into three sections.
 The first three articles define and describe the foundations and interventions associated with CBT.
 The next three articles pose ways in which CBT can be used with special populations and, finally, the last cluster of articles presents evolving trends and modifications of CBT.
 Additional resources and references are provided for further study, but they are not part of the course.

 - This course will teach the participant to

 - Review the history and foundations of Cognitive Behavioral Therapy.

 - Utilize the various interventions associated with CBT.

 - Identify disorders that can be treated with CBT (and implement treatment).

 - Recognize the benefit of combined pharmaceutical/ CBT treatment.